Side effects of PrEP

 • headache

-Less than 1 in 10 people taking PrEP experience these side effects and they usually stop within the first month.
+Fewer than 1 in 10 people taking PrEP have these side effects.
+They usually stop within the first month.

-One important consideration is between tenofovir and non-steroidal anti-inflammatory drugs (NSAIDs), especially diclofenac.
-Together these can cause kidney problems.
+If you take tenofovir with non-steroidal anti-inflammatory drugs (NSAIDs), especially diclofenac, it can cause kidney problems.
 Other medicines in this class include ibuprofen and naproxen.
-Avoid using these medicines if you are taking PrEP, or let your healthcare provider know if you need to take them.
+Avoid NSAIDs if you are taking PrEP, or tell your healthcare professional if you need to take them.

-You should always tell your healthcare provider (including your GP) if you are prescribed other medicines or taking gym supplements.
-Taking gym supplements such as creatine may affect your kidney function test results making them difficult to interpret.
+Always tell your healthcare professional if you are prescribed other medicines or you take gym supplements.
+Gym supplements such as creatine may affect your kidney function test results.
+This can make them hard to interpret.

-You can also ask a pharmacist.
-Tell them you are taking PrEP so that they can check for any interactions.
-This includes over-the-counter medications.
+You can also ask a pharmacist before starting medicines.
+This includes medicines you buy without a prescription.
+Tell them you are taking PrEP so that they can check for any likely interactions.

 Hormone therapy

-For PrEP users who are also taking gender affirming hormones, there is no reason to expect PrEP will change the effectiveness of hormone therapy.
+If you are taking PrEP along with gender-affirming hormones, there is no reason to expect PrEP will affect the hormone therapy.